Matt Busby: Later years, death and legacy

 Busby suffered a mild stroke in July 1980 at the age of 71 but made a full recovery.
-Soon afterwards, however, his wife Jean became ill with Alzheimer's disease.
+Soon afterwards, his wife Jean became ill with Alzheimer's disease.
 She died, aged 80, in December 1988 in a Manchester nursing home.
 They had been married for 58 years.
 Busby died at the age of 84 on 20 January 1994 at the Alexandra Hospital in Cheadle, Greater Manchester.
 He had been admitted to the hospital earlier that month to have a blood clot removed from his leg, and had appeared to be making a good recovery until his condition deteriorated after several days.

 He was buried in Southern Cemetery, Manchester, alongside his wife Jean.
 His friend Willie Satinoff, who owned a racecourse and died in the Munich air disaster, is buried in the same cemetery.
-Two days after Busby's death, a minute's silence was held at the start of United's home game against Everton in the Premier League.
-United finished that season as double winners, lifting the league title and FA Cup.
+Two days after Busby's death, a minute's silence was held at the start of United's home game against Everton in the league.

 The sports centre in Bellshill, his place of birth, was named after him shortly after his death.
 This opened to the public in 1995.
+On 6 September 2009, the Sir Matt Busby Shield was contested between Manchester United Reserves and Motherwell.
+This was held at Fir Park, two miles from Busby's place of birth, to mark 100 years since his birth.
+Motherwell won the match 1–0.

+"Matt Busby is Manchester United.
+He had a very good apprentice in Alex Ferguson, but he's the man who built it up and he's the guy who put Manchester on the world map."